Reports

 Weekly Summary

-The week of February 2 delivered gains across major indices, with the S&P 500 advancing 0.57% to close at 4874.33.
-Technology stocks faced headwinds as the NASDAQ 100 declined -0.04%, suggesting rotation away from growth names.
-Small-cap stocks outperformed large caps with the Russell 2000 gaining 0.90%, indicating broader market participation.
-On the economic front, the labor market remains tight with unemployment holding steady at 3.8%.
-Inflation continues to be a key focus, with the latest CPI reading showing 3.2% year-over-year growth—moving closer to the Federal Reserve's target.
-The Federal Funds Rate stands at 5.33%, with markets anticipating a pause in the current hiking cycle.
-GDP growth of 2.4% suggests the economy continues to expand at a moderate pace, though investors remain watchful for signs of slowdown.
-In commodities and fixed income, gold prices rose 1.38%, reflecting some safe-haven demand.
-Treasury bonds sold off modestly as yields ticked higher, suggesting investors are pricing in a higher-for-longer rate environment.
+Last week (March 9 - March 15) delivered gains across major indices.
+The S&P 500 advanced 0.59% to close at 4875.42.
+Technology stocks faced headwinds as the NASDAQ 100 declined -0.02%.
+Small-cap stocks outperformed large caps with the Russell 2000 gaining 0.93%, indicating broader market participation.
+On the economic front, the labor market remained tight with unemployment holding at 3.8%.
+Inflation data showed CPI at 3.2% year-over-year—continuing its gradual descent toward the Fed's target.
+The Federal Funds Rate stood at 5.33%.
+GDP growth of 2.4% confirmed the economy continued to expand at a moderate pace.
+In commodities and fixed income, gold prices rose 1.37%, reflecting safe-haven demand.
+Treasury bonds sold off modestly as yields ticked higher.

 View ReportMonthly Review